am-dev-75/retriva-local-containerized-deployment/README.md

 # Retriva Local Containerized Deployment

-This folder provides a local Docker Compose deployment for development/testing before milestone #1.
+This folder provides a local Docker Compose deployment for development/testing.

 It runs: